 I’ve been a CPA for over twenty-five years.
 Seventeen years of preparing personal tax returns helped me recognize my passion for personal finance and helping people make wise and thoughtful financial decisions.

 In the eight years that I’ve had this business, I’ve had the pleasure of working with so many wonderful people.
-I love my clients – they’re a fun, interesting group of people who genuinely care about being good stewards of their money and I’m so happy they’re willing to trust me to help them make progress toward financial wellness.
+I love my clients – they’re a fun and interesting group of people who genuinely care about being good stewards of their money and I’m so happy they’re willing to trust me to help them make progress toward financial wellness.